buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_1_Call_Candy_Machine_From_App.md

 Okay!
 Now, we shouldn't have any more errors and our `useEffect` in `CandyMachine` should fire as soon as we refresh our page.

-Go ahead and refresh your page and you should see a little something like this:
+Go ahead and refresh your page and you should see a little something like this in your console:

 ![Untitled](https://i.imgur.com/Z6ogT3P.png)